Gwenishere/OC-P6/README.md

 ## Project So Pekocko

-This is an application using MongoDB, ExpressJS, Angular 2, and NodeJS.
+This is an application using MongoDB, ExpressJS, Angular, and NodeJS.

-My work was to create to backend part
+My work was to create the backend part and to respect OWASP using tools.

 ## Requirements